deamorim2/sdbs/EN-US/tuning.rst

 .. image:: ./tuning/conf01.png

-An easier way of editing this configuration is by using the built-in "Backend Configuration Editor".
+An easier way of editing this configuration is by using the built-in ``Backend Configuration Editor``.
 In pgAdmin, go to *File > Open postgresql.conf...*.
 It will ask for the location of the file, and navigate to ``C:\Program Files\PostgreSQL\9.5\data\`` and then select ``postgresql.conf``.

 .. image:: ./tuning/conf02.png

 .. image:: ./tuning/conf03.png

 This section describes some of the configuration parameters that should be adjusted for a production-ready geospatial database.
 For each section, find the appropriate item in the list, double-click on the line to edit the configuration.
-Change the *Value* to the recommended value as described, make sure the item is *Enabled*, the click **OK**.
+Change the *Value* to the recommended value as described, make sure the item is *Enabled*, the click *OK*.

 ------